 COVID-19 Emergency Response Resources

-- COVID-19 Best Practices Checklist for Farmers Markets
+- Review the COVID-19 Best Practices Checklist for Farmers Markets.

-- Response Guide for Vendor or Staff with COVID-19
+- Review the Response Guide for Vendor or Staff with COVID-19.

 - Update your Local Food Guide listing to let customers know about any changes to your market’s opening date, hours, location, etc.

-The resources linked below offer guidance for farmers markets at all stages.
+The resources linked below offer guidance for farmers markets (also called tailgate markets) at all stages.
 Topics include site selection and vendor recruitment, market management, safety and regulations, marketing, and best practices for sales.
-If you can’t find the resources you need here, please contact us for additional support and consultation.
+If you can’t find the resources you need here, please contact us for additional support.

 Starting a Farmers Market